ang-zeyu/infisearch/docs/src/search_configuration.md

 #### Term Proximity Ranking

-`useQueryTermProximity = !isMobileDevice()`
+`useQueryTermProximity = true`

 If positions are indexed, document scores are also scaled by how close query expressions or terms are to each other.
-This may be costly for mobile devices however, and is disabled by default in such cases.
+This is the more time consuming part of Morsels' document ranking algorithm, but still incredibly fast.

 #### Caching Options (Advanced)

-This is discussed more in the chapter on [larger collections](./indexer/presets.md).
+This is discussed more in the chapter on [larger collections](./indexer/larger_collections.md).